 The strong field also affects common devices such as pacemakers and watches.
 The magnetic reed switch in modern pacemakers is disturbed by strong magnetic fields resulting in possible deleterious effects to the patient with one implanted.
 Mechanic watches will "freeze up" in a strong field, sometimes permanently.

-Some types of heart valves (e.g., Star-Edwards) are torqued in a magnetic field: however, this torque is less than the stresses that occur normally as a result of blood flow.
+Some types of heart valves (e.g. Starr-Edwards) are torqued in a magnetic field: however, this torque is less than the stresses that occur normally as a result of blood flow.
 Therefore heart valves are now considered not to be an absolute contraindication for MRI.

 More of an annoyance than a safety problem is the ability of the magnetic field of a MRI machine to erase the information contained on the magnetic strip on ATM and credit cards.
 This may occur a short distance inside of the scanner room of a MRI machine.

-Some metallic objects that are usually safe near an MRI machine are gold jewelry and eyeglass frames.
+Some metallic objects that are usually safe near an MRI machine are gold jewellery, shirt cuff-links and eyeglass frames.